ryanwilsond/belte/docs/Repl.md

 ## Interacting with the Repl

-The Repl takes in submissions which are submitted by the enter key if the submission parses correctly, there are two consecutive empty lines, or Ctrl + Enter is used.
+The Repl takes in submissions that are submitted by the enter key if the submission parses correctly, there are two consecutive empty lines, or Ctrl + Enter is used.
 If the submission ends with an expression or expression statement, the result of that expression or statement is displayed.
 You can exit the Repl at any time by submitting an empty line, or by invoking the `#exit` command.